How to Write a Speech - Outline With Example

 However, unlike essays, a speech must be written to be heard as opposed to just being read.
 It is important to write a speech in a way that can grab the reader’s attention and helps in painting a mental image.

 It is the opening statement of a speech.
-It is important to know how to start a speech that can grab the audience’s attention.
+It is important to know how to start a speech that can grab the attention of the audience.

-It should include an introduction- grabber statement about your topic.
+It should include a hook-grabber statement about your topic.
 It should end with a strong transition from a big idea of the introduction to the main body of the essay.
+Some great ways to begin your speech are, to begin with, a rhetorical question, a quote, or another strong statement.

 Make sure the introduction is not more than one paragraph.
 This will ensure you do not spend much time on the background before getting to the main idea of the topic.